 - In a food processor (if you’re using it, otherwise chop and use an immersion blender, or finely dice) the onion, bell pepper and garlic.
 Transfer to a bowl.

-- Stir the beef into the beef, 1/2 teaspoon salt, 1/8 teaspoon black pepper (personally, I like more), into the onion mixture.
+- Stir the beef, 1/2 teaspoon salt, and 1/8 teaspoon black pepper (personally, I like more), into the onion mixture.

 - Combine the tomatoes, vinegar, apple, cinnamon, remaining salt and pepper.
 If you have an immersion blender, use it here to complete the sauce–otherwise you can go rustic and have chunky sauce; it still tastes good.

 - Blanch the cabbage for about 30 seconds and drain.
-(Not this lazy cook; it goes in the microwave briefly).
+(Not this lazy cook; it goes in the microwave briefly, or a zero minute steam in the Instant Pot now that I don’t have a microwave).

 - Cover the bottom of a 9 x 12-inch baking dish with 1 cup of the tomato mixture.
 Layer with half the cabbage, then half the beef mixture; alternate tomato mixture, cabbage, and beef mixture, ending with beef and then tomato mixture.